-The Procter & Gamble Company is a leading consumer defensive firm specializing in household and personal products with a diversified portfolio across fabric and home care, baby and family care, beauty, health care, and grooming segments.
+The Procter & Gamble Company is a leading global consumer defensive company specializing in household and personal products with a strong portfolio across fabric care, baby and family care, beauty, health care, and grooming.

 PG

-High QualityHigh-tier business, fair-tier valuation with 13.8% upside to $163.27 fair valueFair Value
+High QualityHigh-tier business, B-tier valuation with 10% upside to $165.39 fair valueFair Value

 PG is trading near fair value.
 No urgent action needed.